What Do Woodworking Machine Setter, Operator, or Tender Do?

 - Control hoists to remove parts or products from work stations.

 - Operate gluing machines to glue pieces of wood together, or to press and affix wood veneer to wood surfaces.

 - Feed stock through feed mechanisms or conveyors into planing, shaping, boring, mortising, or sanding machines to produce desired components.

-Woodworking Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.
+These are the skills Woodworking Machine Setters, Operators, and Tenders say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.